[?] Subscribe To This Site

 In English we say:

 Verb conjugation in English is relatively easy compared to most European languages.
-If we put the above conjugations in a table this is how it would look.
+If we put the above conjugations in a table this is how it looks in a "standard" format.
+The verb table below is one of the most commonly used layouts that language textbooks use when teaching verbs.

 Note we have included the word 'you (all)' because many languages, including many European languages like Spanish, German, French, Italian all have a unique conjugation for this pronoun, which is 'you' when there is more than one of you.